Janine Flock

-Janine Flock (/de-AT/; born 25 July 1989) is an Austrian skeleton racer.
+Janine Flock (/de-AT/; born 25 July 1989) is an Austrian skeleton racer and the 2026 Olympic champion.
 She was a participant at the 2014 Winter Olympics, the 2018 Winter Olympics, and the 2022 Winter Olympics.
 In February 2015, she became the first Austrian woman to win an overall World Cup skeleton title.
 She came in second at the 2016 World Championships and third at the 2020 World Championships and is regarded as the best woman skeleton racer in Austrian history.

+Her gold medal win in women's Olympic skeleton singles at the 2026 Olympics made her the oldest-ever medal winner in women's Olympic skeleton, and the oldest-ever Austrian Winter Olympics gold medal winner, at age 36.